Four of a Kind Hand in Poker

 What is Four of a Kind in poker?

-“Quads”, or a Four of a Kind hand, is made up of of four cards of the same rank, plus one different card, e.g. 7-7-7-7-4.
+Four of a Kind, also known as Quads, is a poker hand made up of four cards of the same rank, plus one additional card called the kicker (for example, 7-7-7-7-4).

 How rare is Four of a Kind?

-The chances of getting Four of a Kind in a typical poker game of poker is about 1 in 4,165 hands, making it a pretty rare hand.
+Four of a Kind is a rare poker hand.
+The probability of being dealt Four of a Kind in a typical poker game is approximately 1 in 4,165.

 What beats Four of a Kind?